Here's the story behind the Microsoft Store for Windows 11 and how its creator thinks this time it'll work

 We may earn a commission for purchases using our links.
 Learn more.

-Here's the story behind the Microsoft Store for Windows xi and how its creator thinks this time it'll work
+A fresh faceHere's the story behind the Microsoft Store for Windows xi and how its creator thinks this time it'll work

-Back with the launch of Windows 8 came one of Microsoft's first attempts at an app store.
+Forth with Windows eleven comes Microsoft's new vision of the Microsoft Store — will information technology exist enough to turn the tide?Back with the launch of Windows 8 came one of Microsoft's first attempts at an app store.
 The idea seemed uncomplicated enough.
 Open the gates, allow developers submit Windows Apps, Microsoft takes a cut, and consumers get new affect-friendly applications congenital for the unique Windows 8 experience.

 Unfortunately, Windows viii — and the Shop — had a very rough fourth dimension.